 Ms Claudia Roden

-The publication of Ms Roden’s A Book of Middle Eastern Food in 1968 is said to have revolutionised Western attitudes to the cuisines of the Middle East and North Africa.
-Its influence was recognised in 1992 when she received the Glenfiddich Trophy “in celebration of a unique contribution to the food that we eat in Britain today”.
-It was also inducted to the James Beard Hall of fame for the influence it has had on food in America.
+She is the author of ten popular and critically-acclaimed cookery books, and numerous re-editions.
+Her first book, entitled A Book of Middle Eastern Food, published in 1968 (and reprinted by Penguin in 1970), revolutionised Western attitudes to the cuisines of the Middle East and North Africa.
+Her intensely personal approach, and her passionate appreciation of the dishes, introduced readers to a new world of foods, both exotic and wholesome.
+The book was a best seller, and received great critical acclaim, leading to a substantially expanded new edition in 1986.
+The work’s influence was recognised in 1992, when she received the Glenfiddich Trophy “In celebration of a unique contribution to the food that we eat in Britain today”.
+In 2010, the book was inducted in the James Beard Cookbook Hall of Fame in the United States for the influence it has had on food there.